 - Has your future partner got a lot more money than you?
 If so, try to avoid signing!

 Ultimately, it’s a personal decision.
 Like drafting a will, drawing up a pre-nup might not be the most pleasant of tasks – but both are practical measures that can ensure peace of mind, and ensure your assets are allocated in a fair and considered way.
-A prenuptial agreement can be used to protect a spouse who is well off, but it can also be used to ensure that the partner who is weaker financially is protected.
-It all depends on your individual situation.
+A prenuptial agreement can protect wealthy spouses, or those who are weaker financially.
+It all depends on your individual pre-nup.

 On a side note: if you do decide to get a pre-nup, it will involve both you and your partner going through all the assets and sources of income you both have.
 If nothing else, this process will help you plan your financial future more effectively!

-Around two in five marriages end in divorce in this country (twice that many co-habitations fall apart) and it can be messy and expensive when it does, particularly if the marriage really only happened because one party wanted the other party’s fortune.
+Around two in five marriages end in divorce in the UK (twice as many co-habitations fall apart).
+It can be messy and expensive when it does happen, particularly if the marriage only happened for financial reasons.

-The more money you have, the more important it is to have one.
+The more money you have, the more important it is to have a pre-nup.
 The process of divorce becomes a lot more complicated when the couple’s net worth is in the stratosphere.

 1. $1.7bn: Rupert and Anna Murdoch (1999)

 2. $750m: Tiger Woods and Elin Nordegren (2010)

 4. $425m: Mel Gibson and Robyn Moore (2011)